ascii-mandible/_greegle/README.md

 Greegle
 =======
-This book is optimized for reading at 80 char width.
+A GitHub novel optimized for 80 char width.